imjoy-team/ImJoy/docs/development.md

 (**for python plugins only**) the command used to run the plugin.
 By default, it will be run with `python`.
 Depending on the installation it could also be something like `python3` or `python27` etc.

 #### env
 (**for python plugins only**) the virtual environment or docker image command used to create an environment to run the plugin.

+For more details see the dedicated [section](development?id=virtual-environments)

 #### requirements
 Defines the plugin requirements.